nadzyah/baseline-data-form/README.md

    dns1: 0.0.0.0
 ```

-- Number of configuration files that you want to get from your customer (default is 0).
-We strongly recommend to provide the customer with a comment, which describes what configuration files you want to get.
+- The number of configuration files that you want to get from your customer (default is 0).
+We strongly recommend providing the customer with a comment, which describes what configuration files you want to get.
 - Email addresses of people who want to receive messages every time a customer updates the form.
-- (optional) Set of commands for each device that you want the customer to execute in CLI of devices and provide you with the output.
-Use yaml syntax the next way:
+- (optional) A set of commands for each device that you want the customer to execute in CLI of devices and provide you with the output.
+Use YAML syntax the next way:

 ```yaml
 Device1: